Triops longicaudatus

 Triops longicaudatus (commonly called American tadpole shrimp or longtail tadpole shrimp) is a freshwater crustacean of the order Notostraca, resembling a miniature horseshoe crab.
 It is characterized by an elongated, segmented body, a flattened shield-like brownish carapace covering two thirds of the thorax, and two long filaments on the abdomen.
-The genus name Triops comes from Ancient Greek ὤψ or ṓps, meaning "eye" prefixed with Latin tri-, "three", in reference to its three eyes.
-Longicaudatus is a Latin neologism combining longus ("long") and caudatus ("tailed"), referring to its long tail structures.
-Triops longicaudatus is found in freshwater ponds and pools, often in places where few higher forms of life can exist.
+Triops longicaudatus is found in fresh water ponds and pools, often in places where few higher forms of life can exist.

 Classification

 Triops longicaudatus is a member of the crustacean class Branchiopoda, which primarily contains freshwater animals with gills on their legs.
 The class Branchiopoda is divided into the subclasses Sarsostraca, containing fairy shrimp, and Phyllopoda, containing all other members (cladocerans, clam shrimps, and the tadpole shrimp).
 The subclass name, literally meaning leaf-footed, is derived from their flat, leaflike appendages.
 Notostracans are placed in the infraclass Calamanostraca, which also contains the extinct Kazacharthra.

+Etymology

+The genus name Triops comes from Ancient Greek τρία (tría), meaning "three", and ὄψ (óps), meaning "face" or "eye".
+The specific name longicaudatus comes from Latin longus, meaning "long", and caudatus, meaning "tailed", referring to its long tail structures.